Joe-Public/ansible-roles/hass/README.md

 Home Assistant
 ==============

-An Ansible Role that installs [Home Assistant](https://www.home-assistant.io/) on Debian/Ubuntu.
-Tested with Debian 9 Stretch.
+An Ansible Role that installs [Home Assistant](https://www.home-assistant.io/).
+Installation tasks are derived from the [manual installation instructions](https://www.home-assistant.io/docs/installation/raspberry-pi/).

+Tested with the help of [Molecule](https://molecule.readthedocs.io/en/latest/) and [Docker](https://www.docker.com/) for:
+* Debian 9 Stretch
+* Debian 10 Buster
+* Ubuntu 18.04
+* Ubuntu 18.10
+* Fedora 28
+* Centos 7

+Used in real life only with Raspbian (Debian 9 Stretch).

 Requirements
 ------------